Homepage | | Contact Us

 March.
 IPC Media. £1.50, 210 pages.
 Editor: Deborah Bee

-Relaunch of innovative 1960s/1970s title.
-Deborah Bee, ex Scene,launched title, but ousted a few months later for Sunday Times style editor Jeremy Langmead.
-Soon closed, however
+Relaunch of innovative 1960s/1970s Nova.
+Deborah Bee, ex Scene, launched the title, but was ousted a few months later in favour of Sunday Times style editor Jeremy Langmead.
+Magazine soon closed, however

 March.
 Miramax/Hearst.£2.50; 256 pages.
 Editor: Tina Brown